drackham/fibonacci/jarvis-mcmc_api/docs/deployment.rst

 Docker Compose
 ------------------------

-Steps required to configure a launch a Docker container running Fibonacci API, proxied by Nginx.
+Steps required to configure a launch a Docker container running Jarvis MCMC API, proxied by Nginx.

 All instructions below assume successful installation of Docker consistent with your environment.